soxueren/atsd/api/network/README.md

 Reasons why ATSD server can drop commands:

-* Entity, metric or tag names are not valid.
+* Entity, metric, or tag names are not valid.
 * Timestamp is negative or earlier than `1970-01-01T00:00:00Z`.
-* Timestamp field `s:`/`ms:` is not numeric or if `d` field is not in ISO format.
+* Timestamp field `s:`/`ms:` is not numeric or if the `d` field is not in ISO format.
 * Metric value could not be parsed as a number using `.` as the decimal separator.
 Scientific notation is supported.
-* Multiple data points for the same entity, metric and tags have the same timestamp in which case commands are considered duplicates and some of them are dropped.
-This could occur when commands with the same key are sent without timestamp.
+* Multiple data points for the same entity, metric, and tags have the same timestamp in which case commands are considered duplicates and some of them are dropped.
+This could occur when commands with the same key are sent without a timestamp.
-* Data is sent using UDP protocol and the client UDP send buffer or the server UDP receive buffer overflows.
+* Data is sent using the UDP protocol and the client UDP send buffer or the server UDP receive buffer overflows.
 * Value is below 'Min Value' or above 'Max Value' limit specified for the metric and the 'Invalid Value Action' is set to `DISCARD`.
-* Last command in multi-line UDP packed doesn't terminate with line feed symbol.
+* Last command in a multi-line UDP packed doesn't terminate with line feed symbol.

 To review dropped commands, open command*.log files in ATSD.